Cornwall Carers Service

 Carer’s Allowance

-You don’t need to be related to or living with the person you care for to qualify.
+Carer’s Allowance is currently paid at £83.30 per week, with rates usually reviewed and increased each April.
+You don’t need to be related to or live with the person you care for to claim.

-If you receive Carer’s Allowance (or qualify but cannot claim it due to Overlapping Benefit Rules), a Carer’s Premium/Additional Amount will be added to your existing benefits, such as:
+If you qualify but cannot receive payment due to Overlapping Benefit Rules, you may still receive a Carer’s Premium or Additional Amount added to other benefits such as:

 • Income Support